citp/privacy-policy-historical/j/ja/jag/jagex.com.md

-> *The following text is extracted and transformed from the jagex.com privacy policy that was archived on 2015-09-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150930045238id_/http%3A//www.jagex.com/privacy/privacy.ws) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jagex.com privacy policy that was archived on 2016-05-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160516190056id_/http%3A//www.jagex.com/privacy/privacy.ws) for the most accurate reproduction.*

-# Jagex Games Studio - Free Online Browser Games
+# Privacy policy - Jagex Games Studio

-Effective Date: 13th June, 2014

-### Privacy Policy

   1. Introduction
   2. What Personally Identifiable Information do we collect and store?